seralexeev/xrabbit.dev/README.md

 id: 111
 date: 29-06-2025
 media:
-  - media/111-1.jpg
+  - 111-1.jpg
-  - media/111-2.jpg
+  - 111-2.jpg
 ```

-Figured out how ina226 works - a current sensor that can be read via i2c.
-Everything is quite simple but by default the Chinese breakout board comes with an R100 shunt which is too much for measuring currents higher than 819.175 mA.
-Although the power is enough and nothing will break the data will be cut off.
-But this is very easy to fix by replacing the shunt with an R010 (mΩ).
-After this you can measure currents up to 8.2A but with lower accuracy.
-This is of course overkill but 0.8A is too little as well.
-Ordered R010 2512 (in SMD form factor) on Aliexpress because as usual there is nothing in jaycar.
+Figured out how the ina226 works – it’s a current sensor you can read over i2c.
+It’s all pretty simple but by default the Chinese breakout board comes with an R100 shunt which is way too much for measuring currents over 819.175 mA.
+Even though the board can handle the power and nothing will break, the data just gets clipped.
+But it’s super easy to fix – just swap the shunt resistor to R010 (mΩ).
+After that, yeah, you lose some accuracy but you can measure up to 8.2A.
+That’s definitely overkill, but honestly 0.8A is way too low too.
+Ordered R010 2512 (in SMD form factor) from AliExpress because as usual Jaycar has nothing.

 ---